Cupping in Melbourne

 Cupping has little dangers involved and is safe when done by a qualified massage therapist.
 How long do cupping bruises last?
 When the colour of cupping bruises or marks are dark this means there are more toxins in the lymphatic system in that area of the body, often meaning tighter muscles and less circulation of the muscle.
 Cupping bruises can last from 4 days to sometimes 2 weeks depending on how easily your skin bruises.
 Often there is minimal soreness from cupping after treatment.
 Sometimes you can feel drowsy as the body is healing and activating the lymphatic system to move and eliminate toxins.

 These cupping marks are nothing to be worried about and will disappear in a short time.
 While there's not much scientific evidence supporting the benefits of cupping it is used by many and is relaxing therapy to try.
-If your looking for cupping near me book in today to try cupping therapy in Melbourne.
+If you're looking for cupping near me book in today to try cupping therapy in Melbourne.